 If you are using the machine with its internal reservoir you may simply fill the reservoir with your filtered and softened water, leaving a few inches at the top to prevent spillage.
 The reservoir is removable.
 Ensure that you do not spill water on top of the machine when filling, as this may cause electrical damage.
 When filling the reservoir, ensure that the rubber/plastic water intake line is arranged such that it is fully submerged and touches the bottom of the reservoir.
 Failure to do so may result in the boilers running dry, causing damage.
 When inserting the reservoir, ensure that the face of the reservoir with the magnetic water level float housing is facing the front of the machine and that the float is in place.

-If your reservoir is full, some light are on, but the PID display is off it may be due the machine not detecting the magnet.
+If your reservoir is full, some lights are on, but the PID display is off it may be due to the machine not detecting the magnet.
 Generally, this is because the reservoir simply needs to be re-seated to ensure that the magnet is close enough to the sensor.
 Shifting the bottom of the reservoir toward the face of the machine will generally solve this issue.